Lauren-Boone/smallsh/README.txt

 This program immulates a shell.
 Commands include: chdir, ls, cd, pwd, and many exec commands.
 To run a process in the background use & after the command.
+SIGINT terminates any foreground processes and SIGSTSP disables all future background proceses until next SIGSTSP